ILIAD-ocean-twin/data_access_api/examples/EDR_sintef/README.md

 [Todo: Zarr equivalent]

 These formats represent data as multidimentional grids of values. area and time for which values can be readed is called domain (analogous to mathematical function domain).
 Likewise, range is the set of values.

+# One point, shared sampling timestamps
+In case of single, stationary station
 The dimensions of the time series for one point are:
 * x - longitute - single value for each point
 * y - latitude - single value for each point
 * z - height/depth - optional, single value for each point
 * t - sampleing time - a list of values

-# One point, shared sampling timestamps
-In the CoverageJSON, they are defined as 'domain':
+Dimensions of the data define the points in time and space where the In the CoverageJSON, they are defined as 'domain':
 ```
 "domain": {